Western Front (World War I): Autumn offensive

-In September 1915 the Entente allies launched another offensive, with the French Third Battle of Artois, Second Battle of Champagne and the British at Loos.
+In September 1915 the entente launched another offensive, with the French Third Battle of Artois, Second Battle of Champagne and the British at Loos.
 The French had spent the summer preparing for this action, with the British assuming control of more of the front to release French troops for the attack.
 The bombardment, which had been carefully targeted by means of aerial photography, began on 22 September.
 The main French assault was launched on 25 September and, at first, made good progress in spite of surviving wire entanglements and machine gun posts.
 Rather than retreating, the Germans adopted a new defence-in-depth scheme that consisted of a series of defensive zones and positions with a depth of up to 5 mi.

 On 25 September, the British began the Battle of Loos, part of the Third Battle of Artois, which was meant to supplement the larger Champagne attack.
 The attack was preceded by a four-day artillery bombardment of 250,000 shells and a release of 5,100 cylinders of chlorine gas.
 The attack involved two corps in the main assault and two corps performing diversionary attacks at Ypres.
 The British suffered heavy losses, especially due to machine gun fire during the attack and made only limited gains before they ran out of shells.
 A renewal of the attack on 13 October fared little better.
 In December, French was replaced by General Douglas Haig as commander of the British forces.

 1916

 Falkenhayn believed that a breakthrough might no longer be possible and instead focused on forcing a French defeat by inflicting massive casualties.
 His new goal was to "bleed France white."
 As such, he adopted two new strategies.
-The first was the use of unrestricted submarine warfare to cut off Allied supplies arriving from overseas.
+The first was the use of unrestricted submarine warfare to cut off entente supplies arriving from overseas.
 The second would be attacks against the French army intended to inflict maximum casualties; Falkenhayn planned to attack a position from which the French could not retreat, for reasons of strategy and national pride and thus trap the French.
 The town of Verdun was chosen for this because it was an important stronghold, surrounded by a ring of forts, that lay near the German lines and because it guarded the direct route to Paris.

 Falkenhayn limited the size of the front to 3–4 mi to concentrate artillery firepower and to prevent a breakthrough from a counter-offensive.
 He also kept tight control of the main reserve, feeding in just enough troops to keep the battle going.
 In preparation for their attack, the Germans had amassed a concentration of aircraft near the fortress.
 In the opening phase, they swept the air space of French aircraft, which allowed German artillery-observation aircraft and bombers to operate without interference.
 In May, the French countered by deploying escadrilles de chasse with superior Nieuport fighters and the air over Verdun turned into a battlefield as both sides fought for air superiority.